-For the host CPU time rules: host-cpu-user-time, host-cpu-system-time, and host-CPU-wait-time, the time measurements include all the processes running on the host, whether or not they are monitored by Mistral.
+For the host CPU time rules: host-cpu-user-time, host-cpu-system-time, and host-cpu-iowait-time, the time measurements include all the processes running on the host, whether or not they are monitored by Mistral.

-For throttling rules, the only valid measurements are bandwidth, count, total latency, user time, system time, and CPU time as described above.
+For throttling rules the only valid measurements are bandwidth, count, total-latency, user-time, system-time and cpu-time as described above.

 THRESHOLD is the limit for this rule.
 If the measured data exceeds THRESHOLD in TIMEFRAME, then the violation is logged.
 Monitoring contracts allow 0 and throttling contracts allow 1 as the lowest limit.

 UNIT is the unit for THRESHOLD.
-When MEASUREMENT is bandwidth, memory, memory-loss, or memory size this must be one of:
+When MEASUREMENT is bandwidth, memory, memory-rss or memory-vsize this must be one of:

-- B Bytes
+B Bytes

 - kB Kilobytes (1,000 bytes)

 - kiB Kibibytes (1,024 bytes)

 - MB Megabytes (1,000,000 bytes)

 - MiB Mebibytes (1,048,576 bytes)

 - GB Gigabytes (1,000,000,000 bytes)

 - GB Gibibytes (1,073,741,824 bytes)